 - a.
 Program Secretarial Offices (PSOs). - (1) Determine the applicability of this Order to those facilities under their cognizance that are other than Hazard Category 1, 2, or 3 nuclear facilities. - (2) For GO/GO activities under their cognizance, approve or designate the approval authority for conduct of operations documentation prepared in accordance with Attachment 2. - b.
-Office of Health Safety and Security. - (1) Develops formal interpretations of the requirements of this Order. - (2) Develops, promulgates, and maintains conduct of operations policy, standards, and guidance materials, and conducts training, as necessary, for implementing the requirements of this Order. - (3) Plans and conducts assessments to determine compliance with the requirements of this Order, in accordance with DOE O 470.2B, Independent Oversight and Performance Assurance Program, dated 10-31-02. - c.
-Heads of Field Elements.1 - Notify contracting officers to incorporate the CRD into the affected contracts (considering the hazards and mission impact of the operations) via the Laws, regulations, and DOE directives clause (DEAR 970.5204-2) for those contracts that contain this clause.
+Office of Environment, Health Safety and Security. - (1) Develops formal interpretations of the requirements of this Order. - (2) Develops, promulgates, and maintains conduct of operations policy, standards, and guidance materials, and conducts training, as necessary, for implementing the requirements of this Order. - c.
+Office of Enterprise Assessments.

+Plans and conducts assessments to determine compliance with the requirements of this Order, in accordance with DOE O 227.1, Independent Oversight Program, current version.

+d.
+Heads of Field Elements.

+(1) Notify contracting officers to incorporate the CRD into the affected contracts (considering the hazards and mission impact of the operations) via the Laws, regulations, and DOE directives clause (DEAR 970.5204-2) for those contracts that contain this clause.
 For contracts that do not contain DEAR 970.5204-2, request that the contracting officer attempt to get the CRD incorporated into the contract via a contract modification.
 Notify contracting officers in advance to include the requirements of the CRD in the terms and conditions of any request for proposals for any new contracts.